The Biggest Supply Chain Challenge Facing the Food & Beverage Industry

 Food and beverage businesses have complex supply chains with many unique characteristics: tight margins, fresh products that may spoil, expiration dates on products, complicated inbound requirements and more.
 On top of these challenges are industry issues that center around the lack of carrier capacity, shortage of truck drivers and increased regulations and compliance requirements.

 Getting the right volume of products at the right time, and at the right location, is no easy task.
 Visibility into and control of supply chain processes will allow food and beverage businesses to address rising customer expectations all while meeting business goals.

 Transportation management systems like Kuebix TMS can help food and beverage companies face the challenges of increasingly complicated supply chains due to rising customer expectations.
 With features like rating, booking and tracking all from within a single system, any company can save countless hours and realize real, bottom-line benefits by comparing all their rates side-by-side.
 With added features like ERP integrations and collaboration portals, communication between systems and partners becomes seamless and issues can be avoided before they even begin.
 Dock scheduling and yard management features help manufacturers keep their supply chains moving so that products don’t spoil and products reach stores with the maximum amount of shelf life.

-By incorporating technology into everyday operations, food and beverage companies can address the challenges created by rising customer expectations, save time and improve their bottom lines all at the same time.
+By incorporating technology into everyday operations, the food and beverage industry can address the challenges created by rising customer expectations, save time and improve their bottom lines all at the same time.